 A medical malpractice lawyer will document the link between your injury and the medical professional’s negligent actions.
 With the help of a medical expert, the events leading up to the injury or diagnosis of a condition can be investigated.

 Common medical malpractice cases fall within three different categories.
 A Philadelphia medical malpractice attorney knows the best way to prepare your case based on the type.
 These medical malpractice case types are as follows:

-- Negligence in diagnosing: When a doctor fails to diagnose properly, it leads to worse consequences.
+- Negligence in diagnosing: When a doctor fails to diagnose properly, it can lead to worse consequences.
 If your doctor had made the correct diagnosis, you would not have the complications, injuries, or problems that you do.

-- Wrong treatment: When you’re prescribed the wrong treatment for an illness, disease, or condition, your situation can worsen.
+- Wrong treatment: When you are prescribed the incorrect treatment for an illness, disease, or condition, your situation can worsen.
 In some cases, the wrong treatment may be detrimental long-term.